viniosilva/twitter-clone/server/README.md

-# TSLego Nest Hello
+# Twitter Clone

 ## Description

-Typescript default Nest with CRUD user. :)
+Twitter clone for studies. :)

 Only copy and paste this folder and start coding!

 ## Installation